 Spain has suffered greatly from Covid-19, with a high number of cases and deaths.
 The Omicron coronavirus variant caused a peak in Spain earlier in 2022, but cases have since dropped.

-Spain is open for travel with some restrictions in place, see below.
+Spain is open for travel and recently removed its remaining entry restrictions, see below.

 What's on offer

 One of Europe's biggest hitters for good reason, Spain pulls tourists in by the millions thanks to its warm weather, laidback vibe and excellent food and wine.

 Plus, of course, there are some of Europe's best beach resorts, mountains, and cultural cities such as Madrid, Seville and Barcelona.